Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

 To implement this estimator, the overall inverse probability weights are estimated.
 The weights for the illustrative example are

-where a logistic model can be used to estimate the probability of membership in the clinic data restricted to men, $\Pr(R_i = 1 | V_i, W_i = 0)$ \cite{westreich_transportability_2017}.
+where a logistic model can be used to estimate the probability of membership in the clinic data restricted to men, $\Pr(S_i = 1 | V_i, W_i = 0)$ \cite{westreich_transportability_2017}.
 The parameters of a marginal structural model can then be estimated using weighted maximum likelihood estimation with the clinic data.
 For point and variance estimation, an analogous Monte Carlo procedure with $\hat{\gamma}$ and $\tilde{\delta}$ can be used.

-While the synthesis IPW estimator avoids the need for $\delta$ to be conditional on $V$, $\delta$ are assumed to originate from a population with a similar age distribution to the clinic.
-If the chosen distribution for $\delta$ was based on a population with a different age distribution, then biased estimates of $\psi$ can result.
-While differences in the age distribution could be accounted for through a more richly specified simulation model, selection of the simulation model parameters for a richer model may be difficult without equally rick background information.
+While the synthesis IPW estimator avoids the simulation parameters being conditional on $V$, $\delta$ are assumed to originate from a population with a similar age distribution to the clinic.
+If the distribution for $\delta$ was based on a population with a different age distribution, then biased estimates of $\psi$ could result.
+While differences in the age distribution could be accounted for through a more richly specified simulation model (i.e., including $\delta_2 a W_i V_i$), selection of the simulation model parameters for such models may be difficult.